SallaHeinonen/apache_remote/README.md

-# apache_remote
-A setup for initiating remote connection via browser for "IT project" course.
+### Apache Guacamole remote connection<br>

+This repository contains the initial setup for Apache Guacamole remote connection in an Ubuntu environment, using a Python script and Docker Compose script.
+_Made during my third year of studies._